for Fine Art Reproduction

 Both of these papers are mould-made, or created using a Fourdrinier technique, which simulates the high quality and strength of traditional hand-made papers.
 They’re also acid-free, archival quality, and do not include optical brighteners, which ensures the greatest longevity of the finished product.

-We have a wide range of canvas selection, including shiny and matte options from Canon, Hahnenuehle, and Premier, and print standards on Simply Elegant's Matte 418 gsm, neutral pH, poly/cotton blended canvas that is archival, acid-free, and water-resistant for all standard printing.
-To protect from UV damage and abrasion, as well as enhance the color of your print on the matte canvas, we can spray the finished product with Lexjet’s Sunset coating.
+We carry a range of canvas options, including satin uncoated Canon, Sunset Premier Matte, and Simply Elegant's Matte 418 gsm, neutral pH, poly/cotton blended canvas--all archival, acid-free, and water-resistant for all standard printing.
+To protect from UV damage and abrasion, as well as enhance the color of your print on the matte canvas, we spray the finished product with Lexjet’s Sunset coating.

 Gallery Wrapped Canvas Giclee